 Now that you've created a BAD Buildings Redevelopment Plan, visit our resources page to find tools and strategies specific to your project's needs.

-See our comprehensive list of all tools available for download through this website.
+Check out our comprehensive list of all tools available for download through this website.